 Coordinator Justin Guagliano Opens in new window

-Description This unit builds on the knowledge gained in Health Promotion Practice 1 through ongoing study of the processes required in project design and management in health promotion.
+Description This subject builds on the knowledge gained in Health Promotion Practice 1 through ongoing study of the processes required in project design and management in health promotion.
 The 120 hour placement provides students with the opportunity to apply health promotion theory to practical projects on current population health priorities.
 Students develop knowledge and skills related to implementation and evaluation of health promotion projects, highlighting the importance of the core values and principles necessary for effective and ethical health promotion practice.

 School Health Sciences

 Check your HECS Band contribution amount via the Fees page.

 Level Undergraduate Level 3 subject

 Pre-requisite(s) PUBH 2001 AND

 Equivalent Subjects LGYA 7184 - Community Development and Health

 Students must be enrolled in 4656 Bachelor of Health Science or 6000 Diploma in Health Science/Bachelor of Health Science (Health Promotion)

 On successful completion of this subject, students should be able to: